aspenmesh/istio-vet/pkg/vetter/conflictingvirtualservicehost/README-host-in-multiple-vs.md

 1. **Make the hostnames unique.** Change the hostnames defined in the conflicting VirtualServices to be unique.
-The following VirtualServices have unique hostnames "reviews" and "ratings" or use the host with different gateways.
-Either option would resolve the issue for Sample 2 above.
+The following VirtualServices have unique hostnames "reviews" and "ratings".

 ```yaml
     apiVersion: networking.istio.io/v1alpha3